 - Face rejection, but insist (up to a point).

 - Don’t forget to give thanks.

 Some general rules can apply to any type of situation to ask for something.
 That means you can use these rules to ask someone for a favor or to call you.
-This can be used in a business context, or even in a more private or personal context.

 1. Give people a concrete and honest reason